ofiwg/libfabric/man/fi_getinfo.3.md

   used to enforce ordering between operations that are not otherwise guaranteed by the underlying provider or protocol.

+*FI_LOCAL_COMM*
+: Indicates that the endpoint support host local communication.
+This flag may be used in conjunction with FI_REMOTE_COMM to indicate that local and remote communication are required.
+If neither FI_LOCAL_COMM or FI_REMOTE_COMM are specified, then the provider will indicate support for the configuration that minimally affects performance.
+  Providers that set FI_LOCAL_COMM but not FI_REMOTE_COMM, for example a shared memory provider, may only be used to communication between processes on the same system.

+*FI_REMOTE_COMM*
+: Indicates that the endpoint support communication with endpoints located at remote nodes (across the fabric).
+See FI_LOCAL_COMM for additional details.
+Providers that set FI_REMOTE_COMM but not FI_LOCAL_COMM, for example NICs that lack loopback support, cannot be used to communicate with processes on the same system.

 Capabilities may be grouped into two general categories: primary and secondary.
 Primary capabilities must explicitly be requested by an application, and a provider must enable support for only those primary